When Mother’s Day Is Painful

 Mother’s Day: Like many holidays, it can be a day of celebration and joy or a day of sadness, disappointment, and anger.
 It can amplify painful feelings between and about children and parents.
-If your relationship with your mother is bad, Mother’s Day can be a day of reconciliation -- or it can make a difficult situation worse.
-The same is true if you have a troubled relationship with a child, whether still young or living at home or grown up.
+If your relationship with your mother is bad, Mother’s Day can be a day of reconciliation — or it can make a difficult situation worse.
+The same is true if you have a troubled relationship with a child, whether still young or living at home and grown-up.

 You probably don’t need any more examples, but I’ll give you just a few:

 Bob* is 15, mad at both of his parents, and stays in his bedroom and on his computer the entire day.

 Mary,* recently married, gives into her husband’s request that they take his mother out for lunch, since she’s alone and he’s an only child.
 Mary’s mother, he reminds her, has her husband and all of Mary’s siblings.
 But her mother’s feelings are so badly hurt that she refuses to get on the phone when Mary calls to wish her a happy Mother’s Day.